ibm-cloud-docs/codeengine/learning-path.md

     - [Referencing secrets and configmaps as mounted files](/docs/codeengine?topic=codeengine-secretcm-reference-mountedfiles).
   - Want to integrate with other {{site.data.keyword.cloud_notm}} services?
 See [Integrating {{site.data.keyword.cloud_notm}} services with service binding](/docs/codeengine?topic=codeengine-service-binding).

-{{site.data.keyword.codeengineshort}} supports Lithops for running jobs.
+{{site.data.keyword.codeengineshort}} supports **Lithops** for running jobs.
 See [Running jobs with Lithops framework](/docs/codeengine?topic=codeengine-lithops).

-Want to create a job configuration file?
+**Want to create a job configuration file?**
 By using configuration files, you can more easily run your job multiple times.
 You can even customize the configuration file before you run it.
    - [Create a job from a public repository](/docs/codeengine?topic=codeengine-job-deploy#create-job).
    - [Create a job from images in {{site.data.keyword.registryshort}}](/docs/codeengine?topic=codeengine-job-deploy#create-job-crimage).
    - [Create a job from images in a private repository](/docs/codeengine?topic=codeengine-job-deploy#create-job-private).

-Ready to run?
+**Ready to run?**

 - To run a job from a job configuration file, see [Run a job](/docs/codeengine?topic=codeengine-job-deploy#run-job).
 - To run a job without creating a job configuration file, use the [`jobrun submit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit) command and specify the `--name` and `--image` options rather than referencing the job configuration file.

 Need help?
 Check out [Troubleshooting tips for jobs](/docs/codeengine?topic=codeengine-troubleshoot-job).
 If you need more help, try [getting support](/docs/codeengine?topic=codeengine-get-support).

-## Log and monitor your applications and jobs
+## Log and monitor your workloads
 {: #lp-log-mon}

 Logging can help you troubleshoot your apps and jobs.
 See [Viewing logs](/docs/codeengine?topic=codeengine-view-logs).